 In Saskatchewan's oldest city, Prince Albert, take some time to explore the downtown area.
-Step into an alternate history at the steampunk-themed The Rusty Owl, or browse the racks of handcrafted Indigenous goods at The North West Company store.
+Enjoy fine Saskatchewan dining at Amy's on Second, or browse the racks of handcrafted Indigenous goods at The North West Company store.
 Stop in at the Prince Albert Historical Museum, housed in an old fire hall overlooking the North Saskatchewan River, to discover the story of the fur trade and the roots of Western Canada.